davidheineman/tinking/README.md

 ### plans

+- [ ] Allow executing multiple task IDs at once
+- [ ] Extract correct/incorrect from terminalbench (not helpful for papergym, but helpful for terminalbench)

 - [X] Each turn samples using the above command, then pulls the output from the command
-   - [ ] Then, it pulls the new model during training
+   - [X] Then, it pulls the new model during training
 - [ ] Each turn also uploads traces to transluce (labeled with train step)
 - [ ] Only uses the existing images, which can be used without any need to use `papergym` logic